1.1 For further information on RoWSaF visit their website.

 6.4.2 For further information on the Safe use of vehicles on construction sites visit the HSE website.

 6.4.2 In addition to this guidance the HBF Health and Safety forum has produced accompanying guidance for the manoeuvering of roof trusses by telehandlers.

-6.6.2 The Fire Protection Association (FPA), in conjunction with the Construction Confederation (CC), published the ninth edition of Fire prevention on construction sites in October 2015.
+6.6.2 The Fire Protection Association (FPA), in conjunction with the Construction Confederation (CC), published the ninth edition of Fire prevention on construction sites.

 6.6.3 Guidance can be found in the HSE publication Fire safety in construction (HSG168), which can be downloaded free from its website.

 6.6.3 The Structural Timber Association (STA) publishes free guidance documents that can be downloaded from their website, including 16 steps to fire safety, which promotes good fire practice on timber-frame construction sites.